 January in Dublin is especially packed with great events.
 Two of our favorites are the Temple Bar TradFest and the Dublin Bowie Festival.

-TradFest is a traditional Irish music festival, held from January 22 to January 26, 2020.
+TradFest is a traditional Irish music festival, held from January 26 to January 30, 2021.

 It showcases the best Irish music and international folk artists, while promoting the next generation of Irish musicians.

-Edinburgh – Hogmanay and Christmas markets
+Edinburgh – Hogmanay and European Christmas Markets

 You might also like: